-When the British planters clambered up the hills to the confluence of three streams running out of the Kannan Devan range carrying the first of the tea saplings, and in time, carpeting the favourable slopes with lush tracts of tea plantations, heralding the mushrooming of estate bungalows, little did they know.
-That, by the turn of the century, Munnar (literally, ‘three rivers’) would be rated one of the most popular hill stations of the Indian south.
+When the British planters clambered up the hills to the confluence of three streams running out of the Kannan Devan range carrying the first of the tea saplings, and in time, carpeting the favorable slopes with lush tracts of tea plantations, heralding the mushrooming of estate bungalows, little did they know, by the turn of the century, Munnar (literally, ‘three rivers’) would be rated one of the most popular hill stations of the Indian south.

 If poor roads do not deter you.
 Rose Gardens, located about 14 km from Munnar proper, is another great stay option with large rooms amidst thick plantations and the aroma of spices.
 Opt for the rooms at the back on the upper floor and keep your budget a little flexible.
 This farmhouse-look homestay on the main Kochi – Munnar highway sits in an idyllic two acres of plantation and here too the hosts are eager to share knowledge about home-grown species.
 Expect to be away from the idiot box.
 Instead, you might be exchanging travel tips with other guests.